Your Guide to WebGPU Compute Shaders

 GPUs are so effective that an entire ecosystem of specialized languages and environments has grown up around general-purpose computing on graphics processing units (GPGPU) focusing on high performance code.
 We, though, will focus on portability and instructional design, limiting our discussion to techniques available from within a web browser.

-The performance shown is for single precision, 32 bit, floating point numbers.
+This is single precision, 32 bit, floating point performance.
 The GPU deals extremely well with these numbers.
 However, using higher precision numbers, such as 64 bit floating point, dramatically decreases performance.
 Indeed, these higher precision numbers are not widely available through WebGPU or Vulkan.
 Their use is more common with specialized tools such as OpenCL or CUDA.
 Even there it has a significant performance cost.
 This 32 bit precision is a great fit for many applications, especially in instruction.

 Wait, What?
 Computations on the GPU?